tamaracvjetkovic/ollama-code-completion/README.md

 # ollama-code-completion 🎯

-An IntelliJ plugin that autocompletes your code.
+An IntelliJ IDEA plugin that autocompletes your code.

 Ollama model used: `granite-code:3b` (and a little bit of prompt magic to finish the code without unnecessary chit-chat 🧙‍♂️)